BitWeb/java-core-lib/README.md

 you simply need to include property `ee.bitweb.core.controller-advice.enabled=true` in application properties.

 ### Trace ID generation and propagation

+###### Since 2.2.0
+Separated additional MDC entries into separate features that TraceIdFilter can add optionally.
+By default all additional entries are enabled as they were previously.
+Features can be fine tuned with new property `ee.bitweb.core.trace.invoker.http.enabledFeatures` property, for example `ee.bitweb.core.trace.invoker.http.enabledFeatures=ADD_URL,ADD_METHOD,ADD_USER_AGENT` to only add URL, Http method and user agent to mdc.
+List of features can be observed in class `TraceIdFilter.Feature` class.

 ###### Since 2.0.0
 Given package contains Trace ID generation and propagation related features consolidated in `TraceIdFilter` Trace ID is easily autoconfigurable by adding `ee.bitweb.core.trace.auto-configuration=true` to application properties.